How long do I need to save before I can retire?

 - Median – the median is the data point that is in the middle of the ordered data; exactly half of the results are below and half are above.

-A sensitivity analysis is also included to help you understand the implications of reducing (or increasing) your spending.
-The calculator runs different spending cases between -20% and +20% spending to show you how your time to retirement changes with these spending amounts.
+A sensitivity analysis is also included to help you understand the implications of reducing (or increasing) your spending while saving up for retirement. **Note, this sensitivity focuses on spending while saving up for retirement, not spending after retirement** The calculator runs different spending cases between -20% and +20% spending to show you how your time to retirement changes with these spending amounts.

 When using the Historical cycles or Monte Carlo projection, you can view a histogram showing the distribution and variation in the number of years until retirement.
 Each of these individual runs has it’s own value for when your total invested savings surpasses the FIRE target.